awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference-spec.rst

 Contents of text features
 ************************************************************

 If the deployed model utilizes text features for model training, in the payload users can submit raw text directly as shown below.
+Features names must match the ``feature_name`` entries defined in :ref:`GConstruct JSON specification
+  <gconstruction-json>`, or the ``name`` values of ``features`` fields defined in
+  :ref:`GSProcessing JSON specification <gsprocessing_input_configuration>`.

 .. code:: json